meganalexandra/Day-Planner/README.md

 6. As a user, I want to be able to load my Day planner from file.

 ## Phase 4: Task 2
 I designed and tested the Event class in my model package to be robust.
-Previously, the constructor for day had a requires clause that needed the user to ensure they were entering a valid time (between 0 and 2400) and an entry name.
+Previously, the constructor for event had a requires clause that needed the user to ensure they were entering a valid time (between 0 and 2400) and an entry name.
 However, I redesigned the constructor to throw an InvalidTimeException if the user entered a value outside of the range of 0 to 2400.
 The exception is caught in the gui where an error message is printed notifying the user that they have entered an invalid time and prompts them to edit their entry and try again.
-I also constructed the EmptyNameException to ensure the user has entered an event name as the entry would not meaningful otherwise.
+I also constructed the EmptyNameException to ensure the user has entered an event name as the entry would not be meaningful otherwise.
 The exception prints a message notifying the user they must require a name for the even entry before they can continue.
 The class is now robust as there are no requires clauses and now only creates events with a name and a valid time.
+The location and reminder fields are optional ones, and the getEventDetails method in the Event class has been redesigned to print a proper entry in those scenarios.

 ## Phase 4: Task 3
 I would refactor both the PlanningAssistant and PlannerWindow classes.
 To increase cohesion, I would refactor the methods